codeforamerica/form-flow/README.md

 and `selectOption`.

 `select` wraps the internal options and provides a label and optional help text for the grouping.
-`selectOptionPlaceholder` is used to provide a placeholder option that will be displayed when but not selectable.
+`selectOptionPlaceholder` is used to provide a placeholder option that will be displayed but not selectable.
 It will appear greyed out to the user.
+This should typically be the first item in the list of possible selections.
 `selectOption` represents a selectable option where value represents what will be submitted to the server if that option is selected and optionText is the text that will be displayed to the user.